denten-books/plain-text/2-device.md

 Despite such emphasis on laying bare the device, formalist poetics (both in art and in scholarship) fell short of producing an explicit theory of technique.
-In this section, I will attempt to reconstruct the notion of technique through the thought of four major literary theorists of the interwar
-period: Viktor Shklovsky, Percy Lubbock, Walter Benjamin, and Mikhail Bakhtin.
+In this section, I will attempt to reconstruct the notion of technique through the thought of three major literary theorists of the interwar period: Viktor Shklovsky, Percy Lubbock, and Mikhail Bakhtin.
 This grouping does not amount to a school of thought as such.
 Rather, the concept of technique emerges in parallel traditions at a formative time in the history of the literary technology.
 Viewed in the context of technological development, the emergence of technique as a critical category reflects the broader concerns of the machine age.
 The very idea of *technology* does not fully find its place in critical literature until the 1950-1970s, judging by